The 55 worst things Trump did during his presidency

 “His biggest fear is, if that tax return was released, there’s a whole slew of accountants and forensic accountants that will rip through it and he will end up with a massive tax bill, penalties, fines, and possibly even tax fraud,” Cohen added.

-10. When he tried to stop transgender students using school bathrooms in line with their gender
+10. When he tried to stop transgender students from using school bathrooms in line with their gender

 In February 2017, Trump decided to go after one of the most marginalised groups possible by removing protections for trans students which allowed them to use bathrooms corroborating with their gender identity.